Symantec to split into security and storage software companies

 Symantec's break-up comes during a banner year for spinoffs.
 More than 60 spinoffs are expected to be completed this year, more than in any year since 2000, according to Spin-Off Research, a subscription service for hedge funds and institutional investors.

-A number of potential buyers, including Cisco Systems Inc and NetApp Inc, will likely show interest in each of the companies Symantec splits into, Piper Jaffray analyst Andrew Nowinski said in a note.
+A number of potential buyers, including Cisco Systems Inc (CSCO.O) and NetApp Inc (NTAP.O), will likely show interest in each of the companies Symantec splits into, Piper Jaffray analyst Andrew Nowinski said in a note.

 FBR's Ives said the "cash-cow" storage business could attract interest from private equity players.